vmware-tanzu/community-edition/docs/site/content/docs/assets/octant-install.md

 ## Installing a Local Dashboard (octant)

-This section describes using [octant](https://github.com/vmware-tanzu/octant) for those wanting to visually navigate cluster(s).
-Using Octant is not required for TCE.
+This section describes how to use [octant](https://github.com/vmware-tanzu/octant) to visually navigate cluster(s).
+Using Octant is not required for Tanzu Community Edition.

 1. Install `octant` using [one of their documented methods](https://reference.octant.dev/?path=/docs/docs-intro--page#getting-started).